QuantLib Installation in VC++ 2010

-Based on the VC++ 2008 instructions by Dimitri Reiswich
+Based on the initial instructions by Dominik Holenstein and Dimitri Reiswich

 Boost Installation